anders94/asynqlite/README.md

 # asynqlite

-Simple async/await wrapper for SQLite. `asynqlite` uses `sqlite3` behind the scenes adding a wrapper allowing async/await operation.
-It also greatly simplifies the the API so while it extends what `sqlite3` does, the API is significantly different.
+Simple async/await wrapper for SQLite.
+Uses `sqlite3` behind the scenes adding a wrapper allowing async/await operation.
+It also greatly simplifies the the API.

 ## Install